A. Autocracy and Unregulated Competition

 Within the same time frame as the ancient empires, the religious map also changed dramatically.
 Of course, this is no coincidence.
 It is difficult to discuss the history of civilizations apart from the history of religions.
 They were virtually inseparable.
 Every small nation had its own religious traditions, and religion was a state function.
 As empires grew, diverse beliefs collided and consolidated.
 In this way, religions passed from one people to another, and some of them spread very rapidly.

 There were numerous models for religious practice within an empire.
 On the active extreme, many governments sought to spread their religion by force or persuasion.
-This was especially the case with Christians and Moslems, 5 a major factor behind these religions’ growth to the world’s largest.
+This was especially the case with Christians and Muslims, 5 a major factor behind these religions’ growth to the world’s largest.
 At other times, emperors permitted native religions to continue or new religions to grow.
-Tolerance could be a good way to minimize disruption and maintain peace, an effective strategy for the Hellenistic Empire.
+Tolerance could be a good way to minimize disruption and maintain peace, an effective strategy for Alexander’s empire.
 More passively, the invading force occasionally assimilated itself into its acquired territories.
 Seljuk Turks, for example, adopted Islam after conquering Arab lands.

 Empires were extremely effective at homogenizing religious beliefs worldwide.
 In the long run, a few religions outperformed the empires that had served as their vessels.
 Today, just four large religions – Christianity, Islam, Hinduism, and Buddhism – account for ¾ of the global population.
 6